chilops/workbook/Interview & Concepts.md

 **Now each POD will have each volume in  StatefulSet**

-In StatefulSet PV & volumes wont delete( so that we can use the data present in the volumes for new pods)
+In StatefulSet PV & volumes won't delete (so that we can use the data present in the volumes for new pods)

 ### **25Q.
 Headless service in Kubernetes?**<!-- {"collapsed":true} -->